 An essentially identical result was established by Atar and Weissman in \cite{Atar--Weissman2012} for the Poisson channel:

 where, as in (\ref{eq: poisson i-mmle}), the overloaded symbol $Y_\gamma$ now denotes the output of the Poisson channel with input $X$ at SNR level $\gamma$.
-Note that the first terms in the right hand sides of the integrands in \eqref{eq: gaussian scalar mismatch} and (\ref{eq: poisson scalar mismatch}) denote the average loss incurred when the decoder employs the estimator optimized for law $Q$.
+The first terms in the right hand sides of the integrands in \eqref{eq: gaussian discrete-time mismatch} and (\ref{eq: poisson discrete-time mismatch}) denote the average loss incurred when the decoder employs the estimator optimized for law $Q$.
 The right hand sides therefore indicate the cost incurred due to mismatch in estimation, integrated over a range of SNR values.

-Thus, we observe the uncanny connection between the Gaussian and Poissonian observation models, whereby a direct relationship between mutual information, relative entropy and average estimation loss holds verbatim in both models, under the appropriate loss function.
-Further, the I-MMLE (Mutual Information-Minimum Mean Loss in Estimation) formulae stated in (\ref{eq: i-mmse}), (\ref{eq: poisson i-mmle}), and their mismatched D-MLE (Relative Entropy-Mean Loss in Estimation) counterparts in (\ref{eq: gaussian scalar mismatch}), (\ref{eq: poisson scalar mismatch}), hold for any choice of input distributions, as long as they satisfy benign regularity conditions.
+Thus, we observe the connection between the Gaussian and Poisson observation models, wherein a direct relationship between mutual information, relative entropy and average estimation loss holds verbatim in both models, under the appropriate loss function.
+Further, the I-MMLE (Mutual Information-Minimum Mean Loss in Estimation) formulae stated in (\ref{eq: i-mmse}), (\ref{eq: poisson i-mmle}), and their mismatched D-MLE (Relative Entropy-Mean Loss in Estimation) counterparts in (\ref{eq: gaussian discrete-time mismatch}), (\ref{eq: poisson discrete-time mismatch}), hold for any choice of input distributions, as long as they satisfy benign regularity conditions.

-In this work, we aim to understand this special connection, and present a clear, unified picture assimilating both classical as well as hitherto unknown results in the world of information and estimation for a wide class of scalar observation models.
-While our present exposition is restricted to scalar channel models, our results can be extended to more general continuous-time observation models.
-We consign the full treatment of continuous-time channels to a parallel work in preparation \cite{Jiao--Venkat--Weissman--AOP2014} (c.f. also \cite{Duncan2010} for a related but distinct treatment of pure jump L\'evy processes in continuous-time).
-The scalar case, however, to which we dedicate this paper, is of fundamental importance in its own right.
-Our main contributions here are fivefold: \begin{enumerate} \item The introduction (to our knowledge, for the first time in the literature) of scalar L\'evy channels, which are a sub-family of the well-known generalized linear models \cite{Maccullagh--Nelder1989} in statistics.
-L\'evy channels satisfy the property that conditioned on the inputs, the outputs are scalar random variables with infinitely divisible distributions.
+In this work, we aim to understand this special connection, and present a clear, unified picture assimilating both classical as well as unknown results in the world of information and estimation for a wide class of discrete-time observation models.
+Our main contributions here are fivefold: \begin{enumerate} \item The introduction (to our knowledge, for the first time in the literature) of discrete-time L\'evy channels, which are a sub-family of the well-known generalized linear models \cite{Maccullagh--Nelder1989} in statistics.
+L\'evy channels satisfy the property that conditioned on the inputs, the outputs are random variables with infinitely divisible distributions.
 Additionally, they have a natural SNR parameter, which captures the channel quality.